 If you were injured while working on a boat, contact a New Orleans accident attorney from Morris Bart.
-We can can evaluate your case, gather evidence, structure your claim and handle settlement negotiations on your behalf.
+We can evaluate your case, gather evidence, structure your claim, and handle settlement negotiations on your behalf.
 Call 800-537-8185 to schedule a consultation.

 Here is a brief overview of “seaworthiness” as the term relates to injury claims:

 What Is an “Unseaworthy” Vessel?

 According to USCourts.gov, whether or not a vessel is seaworthy may impact the nature of an injury claim.
 The legal definition of seaworthy may differ from your general understanding of the term.
 In order for a vessel to be seaworthy:

 - Its hull and equipment must be reasonably adequate in design and maintenance, with no preventable hazards to the safety of those onboard.

 - The crew must also have the ability to operate the ship safely, including the necessary training, equipment, and experience, as well as number of crew.

 - The vessel may be unseaworthy if it does not provide the seaman with the necessary tools and equipment to perform their work safely, which could vary greatly depending on the vessel’s purpose and jobs required of the crew.

 In most cases, if the workplace is not safe or places the crew at risk, then the vessel is not seaworthy.
 It relates more to the well-being of the crew than the boat itself, per the Jones Act definition.